What are the symptoms and pain associated with the peroneus longus and peroneus brevis muscles?

 Support Brace For Ankle Injury and Pain

 ASO Stabilizing Ankle Brace is a support for ankles that is recommended by doctors, physical therapists, and athletic trainers.
 The brace is adjustable to not only provide support but also comfort.
-I like this support for peroneus muscle problems because it not only supports the ankle, but also provides support for the heel and arch.
-The brace provides support for ankle strain and sprains and is a good choice for those who suffer with weak ankles.
+I like this support for peroneus tertius muscle problems because it not only supports the ankle but also provides support for the heel and arch.
+This is great for those who suffer from weak ankles and chronic ankle pain to provide support for ankle strain and sprains.

-Self Massage Treatment Technique For Lower Leg, Ankle and Heel Pain
+Self Treatment Technique For Lower Leg, Ankle and Heel Pain

-Do you know that small knots and other dysfunction in the peroneus muscles can contribute to weak buckling painful ankles?
+Do you know that small knots and other dysfunction in the peroneus longus and peroneus brevis muscles can contribute to weak buckling painful ankles?

 If you have chronically sore and or weak ankles I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief..
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you have unresolved ankle pain, weak buckling ankles, heel and foot pain you may want to learn about the trigger point in the peroneus muscles which may help you resolve your pain issues.
 This book is a must have for anyone interested in finding the cause and treating muscle pain.